gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 ## Command-line clinic, continued

-### Paths: absolute, relative, and the $PATH
+### Paths: absolute, relative, and the PATH

 This morning, Bob introduced you to the concept of a path in unix, and explained how paths relate to the heirarchical filesystem.
-Let's briefly revisit that topicby discussing absolute paths, relative paths, and the $PATH.
+Let's briefly revisit that topic by discussing absolute paths, relative paths, and the PATH.

 #### absolute paths